PTB-M4D/PyDynamic/docs/Getting started.md

 # Installation

-There is a [quick way](#quick-setup-not-recommended) to get started but we advise to setup a virtual environment and guide through the process in the section [Proper Python setup with virtual environment](#proper-python-setup-with-virtual-environment)
+There is a [quick way](#quick-setup-not-recommended) to get started, but we advise setting up a virtual environment and guide through the process in the section [Proper Python setup with virtual environment](#proper-python-setup-with-virtual-environment)

 ## Quick setup (**not recommended**)